 Residential real estate and consumer loans consist of two segments - residential mortgage loans and personal loans.
 For residential mortgage loans that are secured by 1-4 family residences and are generally owner-occupied, the Company generally establishes a maximum loan-to-value ratio of 80% of the sales price or appraised value, whichever is lower, and requires private mortgage insurance if that ratio is exceeded.
 Home equity loans are typically secured by a subordinate interest in 1-4 family residences, and consumer loans are secured by consumer assets, such as automobiles or recreational vehicles.
 Some consumer personal loans are unsecured, such as small installment loans and certain lines of credit.
-Repayment of these loans is primarily dependent on the personal income of the borrowers, which can be impacted by economic conditions in their market areas, such as unemployment levels.
-Repayment can also be impacted by changes in property values on residential properties.
+Repayment of these loans is primarily dependent on the personal income of the borrowers, which can be impacted by changes in property values on residential properties.
 Risk is mitigated by the fact that the loans are of smaller individual amounts and spread over a large number of borrowers.

-The following table presents by portfolio segment, the activity in the allowance for loan losses for the years ended December 31, 2017 and December 31, 2016:
+The following table presents by portfolio segment, the activity in the allowance for loan losses for the years ended December 31, 2018 and December 31, 2017: